NAIA (MANILA) Arrival Information

 Terminal 1: the driver will be waiting in the arrival extension area.
 As you exit the main terminal you will see the view in this photo.
 The reception area is on the ground level, so take the LEFT ramp to the arrival extension area.

 At the bottom of the LEFT ramp, look into the crowd across the street behind the fence.
-The driver will be wearing a BLACK Margarita Station VEST or a Black Margarita Station t-shirt.
-He will be directly across from the area labeled BAY 3 - 4 holding either a YELLOW paper sign with your name on it in BLACK felt pen or a WHITE paper sign with your name in BLUE felt pen.
+The driver will be wearing a plain Yellow T-shirt (no collar and no logos on the shirt).
+He will be directly across from the area labeled DEF He will be holding a YELLOW paper sign with your name on it in BLACK or BLUE felt pen.
 [AGAIN, DO NOT look for the driver under the first letter of your last name, he will be directly across the street from the left ramp to the arrival extension.]
-This Pick-up point is labeled BAY 3-4.
+This Pick-up point is labeled letters DEF

 Rainy season is generally June to November, but can be up to a couple of months either side of that period.
 All the areas at the airport up to the bottom of the arrival extension are covered.
 Our driver will have a golf umbrella for the short walk to the vehicle if it is raining.